Notice of Intention to Consider Cancellation (‘NOICC’)

 What Is Notice Of Intention To Consider Cancellation?

-In general terms, an NOICC is a letter from the Australian Department of Home Affairs notifying you that the Department has some adverse/negative information concerning you (or your visa application); and, because of that adverse information, the Department is going to consider whether or not your visa should be cancelled.
-If you have received this notice then consider it your last opportunity to convince the Visa Officer as to why your visa should not be cancelled.
+In general terms, a NOICC is a letter from the Australian Department of Home Affairs notifying you that the Department has some adverse/negative information concerning you (or your visa application); and, because of that adverse information, the Department is going to consider whether or not your visa should be cancelled.
+If you have received this notice, then consider it your last opportunity to convince the Visa Officer as to why your visa should not be cancelled.
 Do not ignore this notice or respond to it without proper preparation.

 What Kind of Information May Result In Visa Cancellation?